ElaineShu0312/sp26-oh-sim-skeleton/README.md

-During the 10-15 minute simulation, one of the interviewers will be acting as a student in office hours who requires assistance on a hash maps assignment.
+During the 10-15 minute simulation, one of the interviewers will be acting as a student in office hours who requires assistance on this assignment.
 The student will have a partial implementation, so your goal is identify where the student is struggling and assist them!
 The goal is not to find the most bugs, but to help the student learn as much as they can.